 Because the canopy is large, the inside looks better even in the closed state.

 The white part of the back was a little too long.
-I thought that the parts division is a boundary line and I painted it.
-As it seems to get worse if I fix it, it is OK as it is.
-It was best if the white part was shorter about 5mm.
+I thought that the parts division was a boundary line, and I painted it.
+As it seems to worsen, it is OK if I fix it.
+It would be best if the white part were shorter, about 5mm.

 Typhoon McGoon’s pilot was Clyde Vernon Knisley, Jr (1918-1945), born in Newport, Tennessee.
-From the fall of 1942, he had participated in 7 FS of 49 FG of the New Guinea Front.
-Completed the 100th mission on June 8, 1943, he conferred a decoration.
-Later he moved to the European front and was carrying out his duties by boarding the P-47D fighter, It was killed and shot down by the flak of the German Army on January 19, 1945.
+From the fall of 1942, he participated in 7 FS of 49 FG of the New Guinea Front.
+He completed the 100th mission on June 8, 1943, and was conferred a decoration.
+Later he moved to the European front and carried out his duties by boarding the P-47D fighter.
+It was killed and shot down by the flak of the German Army on January 19, 1945.

-I used Mr. Mark Softer and the super scale decals were melted.
+I used Mr. Mark Softer, and the super-scale decals were melted.
 Maybe I used too much.
-This sheet contains three fighter decals, so even if you miss a bit, you can recover the same part of the decal.
+This sheet contains three fighter decals, so you can recover the same part of the decal even if you miss a bit.
 The damage is enormous when it is a character decal.

-Navigation Lights are attached to both the upper and lower sides of the slightly inside of the main wing.
+Navigation Lights are attached to both the upper and lower sides of the slight inside of the main wing.

-Is it noticeable from friendly aircraft, aircraft back painted in white is unusual.
+The aircraft back painted in white is unusual.
+Is it noticeable from friendly aircraft?
 P-40 of the form and paint variations are so much that I can not finish the count.
 It’s fun to think about what kind of painting variation next time.

 (2019/02/09)